PranavVikasArora/Dynamic_Data_Orchestration_Using_ADF_and_DevOps-/README.md

 **Architecture Overview**

 1. Data Ingestion: Data is being ingested from On Prem Files, Azure SQL DB and GitHub using ADF Pipelines to the Bronze Layer (To get in-depth understanding of the steps followed and flow of Pipelines refer to : **Documentation - Pipeline Creation** file and **Template Files uploaded for the respective pipelines**)
-2. Data Processing: Using ADF, we perform transaformations on this data and provide data for our Silver and Gold Layer.
+2. Data Processing: Using ADF, we perform transaformations on this data and provide data for our Silver and Gold Layer. (**Refer to Project Documentation - Data Flow Transformations for Silver Load process**)
 3. Miscellaneous: Using Logic Apps, we have developed alerts for pipeline failures, and used Azure Devops to implement CI/CD for our pieplines

 **Author**